Atrial and ventricular enlargement: hypertrophy and dilatation on ECG

 Dilatation is caused by volume (diastolic) overload

 Volume overload (diastolic overload) causes increased pressure within the chamber and this leads to dilatation.
 The most common cause is valvular regurgitation (insufficiency).
 For example, aortic regurgitation causes flow of blood from the aorta back into the left ventricle during diastole.
 The flow of blood into the ventricle causes volume overload, which exhausts the ventricle and ultimately leads to dilatation.

 Hypertrophy is caused by pressure (systolic) overload

 Pressure overload (systolic overload) implies that there is increased resistance across the aortic valve, making it more difficult to pump blood into the aorta.
 The most common causes are hypertension (in which the pressure in the aorta is increased) and aortic stenosis (in which the narrowing of the opened aortic valve orifice makes it difficult for blood to flow from the ventricle to the aorta).
-Hypertension and aortic stenosis results in increased afterload.
+Hypertension and aortic stenosis result in increased afterload.

 ECG changes in hypertrophy and dilatation